-There are always more ideas for creating various products than opportunities to finance their production and promotion.
-Product management helps to correctly set priorities and find the optimal strategy for the company’s development.
-Product management involves planning all business activities analyzing their ideal order.
+There are always more ideas for creating various products than opportunities to finance production and promotion.
+Product management helps to set correct priorities and find the optimal strategy for the company’s development.
+Product management involves planning all business activities and analyzing their ideal order.
 Equally important is the ability to stop creating irrelevant products – product management can help release the right product at the right time.
 Product management is also responsible for marketing activities that motivate potential customers to pay attention to the offer.

 What Is Product Management?

 Product management is a sequence of several global processes:

 - Control and correction of product development.

 - Support and upgrade of solutions offered to customers.

 - Researching the situation in the desired market segment, studying competitors and the characteristics of potential customers.

 - Drawing up a strategy for developing and deploying the product based on the data obtained and the formulation of goals.

 - Building a scheme for exchanging information between different company departments, coordinating the development, and laying out the necessary actions, taking into account customer feedback.